takahi-i/hideout/README.rst

 Hideout
 =====================================================

-Programs which process large amount data such as machine learning or data mining takes sorts of input data.
-After input data are loaded, program creates intermediate objects using input data.
+Data processing projects such as machine learning or data mining take sorts of large amount of input data.
+After input data are loaded, such programs create or convert intermediate objects using input data.
-Getting or converting data takes large amount of the time.
-This problem prevents programmers to refactor data processing programs.
+Getting or converting data also takes long time.
+This aspect of data processing projects prevents software engineers to refactor codes or keep them clean.

 Install